jagregory/abrash-zen-of-asm/src/chapter-07.md

 [Listing 7-2](#L702) measures the time required to calculate the 16-bit sum of a 128 Kb block.
 As is always the case with a memory block larger than 64 Kb, segments must be dealt with, and that shows in the performance of [Listing 7-2](#L702): 2044 ms, or 15.6 us per byte summed.
 In other words, [Listing 7-1](#L701), which doesn't concern itself with segments, sums bytes 66% faster than [Listing 7-2](#L702).

 Finally, [Listing 7-3](#L703) implements 128 Kb-block-handling code that takes advantage of the knowledge that the block of memory being summed starts at offset 0 in the initial data segment.
-We've speculated that [Listing 7-3](#L703) should perform on a par with [Listing 7-3](#L703), since their inner loops are similar...and the Zen timer bears that out, reporting that [Listing 7-3](#L703) runs in 1239 ms — 9.5 us per byte summed.
+We've speculated that [Listing 7-3](#L703) should perform on a par with [Listing 7-3](#L703), since their inner loops are similar... and the Zen timer bears that out, reporting that [Listing 7-3](#L703) runs in 1239 ms — 9.5 us per byte summed.

 Assumptions confirmed.